 This was a small regional hospital that has suffered cut after cut after cut, they have no resident Cardiologist, no children’s Intensive Care and poisonings like this are so rare that there was no manual on what to do.

 Doctors came in and looked at her heart monitor, but we didn’t know what it was showing.
 A normal heart rate for a toddler is about 110 beats per minute.
 They said we were not to worry unless it dipped below 70 beats per minute.
 Then when it did, they weren’t worried unless it dipped below 60.
 Then when it did, they weren’t worried unless it stayed there for longer, or dipped below 50.
-My eyes were fixed on the monitor as it slowed the world around us.
+My eyes were fixed on the monitor and the world around us slowed with her rhythm.